 The security professional has worked in the security of several casinos in Macau and indicated that every security department has conflict management response training or policies and procedures in the case of fights and arguments, that should be transmitted by the Galaxy Macau in-house personnel or to any outsourced security company.

 “They have this sort of training but they should communicate this to the outsourced security as well.
 They were not aware, trained or advised [for the situation].
-Their roles and responsibility was limited to traffic management,” he said.
+Their roles and responsibility were limited to traffic management,” he said.

 Mr. Rai also remembered that not that long ago, this property was involved in a crisis management and action co-ordination drill involving all security departments in the city, and that maybe some of that knowledge could’ve been used for this instance.